 Parish of Bothkennar (County and Presbytery of Stirling - Synod of Perth and Stirling) By the Rev. Mr. David Dickson, Minister.(Statistical Account of Scotland 1791-1799)

-- The transcription of the section for Bothkennar from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Bothkennar from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.